arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/datasheet/datasheet.md

 #### Wi-Fi® Radio Specifications

-The gateway supports high performance Wi-Fi® connectivity with the following specifications:
+The gateway supports high-performance Wi-Fi® connectivity with the following specifications:

 | **Specification**              | **Description**                                                                                                                                                                                |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|